ccccchris1234/english_reading_journal/reading-journal-v2/README.md

 # Reading Journal V3

-A personal reading journal website built with React + Vite.
+A personal website for English reading practice.

 ## New in V3